-For the purpose of the ISO/IEC 29110 series, a very small entity (VSE) is an enterprise, organization (e.g. government agency, non-profit organization), department or project having up to 25 people.
-Many VSEs develop and/or maintain systems and the software components used in those systems, either as independent products or incorporated into the larger system.
-Due to this, a recognition of VSEs as suppliers of high-quality products is required.
+Very small entities (VSEs) around the world are creating valuable products and services.
+For the purpose of ISO/IEC 29110 series, a VSE is an enterprise, organization (e.g. government agency, non-profit organization), department or project having up to 25 people.
+Many VSEs develop and/or maintain systems and software components used in those systems, either as independent products or incorporated in the larger systems.
+Due to this a recognition of VSEs as suppliers of high-quality products is required.

 VSEs around the world are creating valuable products and services.
-According to the World Bank, small and medium enterprises (SMEs) account for about 90 % of enterprises worldwide.
+According to the World Bank, small and medium-sized enterprises (SMEs) account for about 90 % of enterprises worldwide.
 According to the Organisation for Economic Co-operation and Development (OECD), SMEs represent 99 % of all businesses and generate about 60 % of employment.
 Almost one person out of three is employed in a micro firm with less than 10 employees.
 The European Union reports that micro firms, with fewer than 10 persons, account for 93,5 % of all enterprises and small firms, with 10 to 49 employees, account for 5,5 % of all enterprises.
 The challenge facing OECD governments is to provide a business environment that supports the competitiveness of this large heterogeneous business population and that promotes a vibrant entrepreneurial culture.